awsdocs/application-auto-scaling-user-guide/doc_source/application-auto-scaling-target-tracking.md

 The *scale\-in cooldown period* is the amount of time, in seconds, after a scale\-in activity completes before another scale\-in activity can start\.
 This cooldown period is used to block subsequent scale\-in events until it has expired\.
 The intention is to scale in conservatively to protect your application's availability\.
 However, if another alarm triggers a scale\-out policy during the cooldown period after a scale\-in event, Application Auto Scaling scales out your scalable target immediately\.

-## Create a Target Tracking Scaling Policy<a name="create-target-tracking-policy"></a>
+## Register Scalable Target<a name="target-tracking-register-scalable-target"></a>

-You can create scaling policies that tell Application Auto Scaling what to do when the specified conditions change\.
-Before you can create a scaling policy, you must register a scalable target\.

-Use the following [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command to register a scalable target\.
+Before you can create a scaling policy, you must register the scalable target\.
+Use the [https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html](https://docs.aws.amazon.com/cli/latest/reference/application-autoscaling/register-scalable-target.html) command to register a new scalable target\.

+The following example registers a Spot Fleet request with Application Auto Scaling\.
+Application Auto Scaling can scale the number of instances in the Spot Fleet at a minimum of 2 instances and a maximum of 10\.

 ```
 aws application-autoscaling register-scalable-target --service-namespace ec2 \
   --scalable-dimension ec2:spot-fleet-request:TargetCapacity \
   --resource-id spot-fleet-request/sfr-73fbd2ce-aa30-494c-8788-1cee4EXAMPLE \
   --min-capacity 2 --max-capacity 10
 ```

+**Note**
+When you configure scaling policies in the console, this automatically registers the resource as a scalable target with Application Auto Scaling\.
+For more information, see the documentation in the [Getting Started](what-is-application-auto-scaling.md#getting-started) section\.

+## Create a Target Tracking Scaling Policy<a name="create-target-tracking-policy"></a>

+You can create target tracking scaling policies that tell Application Auto Scaling to scale out or scale in automatically when the load on the application changes\.

 The following is an example target tracking configuration that keeps the average CPU utilization at 40 percent\.
 Save this configuration in a file named `config.json`\.